 Bringing medical expertise and healthcare technology into the home keeps people out of hospitals, emergency rooms, ICUs, and nursing homes.
 It offers convenience and comfort.
 It connects patients and families to needed services and supports in the community – and to each other.

 For Family Caregivers

-Home-based primary care helps reduce anxiety, stress, feelings of isolation and , burdens of daily caregiving.
-It also provides caregivers with needed emotional support and recognition for the invaluable role they play in their loved ones lives.
+Home-based primary care helps reduce anxiety, stress, feelings of isolation and, burdens of daily caregiving.
+It also provides caregivers with needed emotional support and recognition for the invaluable role they play in the lives of their loved ones.

 The home setting allows for deeper, more meaningful relationships with patients, family members and caregivers.
 Care is less rushed, leading to a greater opportunity for connection, and more rewarding overall, reminding them of why they went into medicine in the first place.

 The Home Centered Care Institute is a nonprofit organization.

 We are supported by philanthropy.
 Your donation allows us to advance this model of care through: